-1.Understanding the need, basic guidelines, content and process for Value Education the 2.
-Self Exploration-what is it?-its content and process; 'Natural Acceptance' and Experiential Validation-ValidatioNalidation-Validation-Validation-Validation-ValidatioNaas mechanism for self exploration

-3.Continuous Happiness and Prosperity- A look at basic Human Aspirations

-4. Right understanding, Relationship and Physical Facilities- the basic requirements for fulfillment of aspirations of every human being with their correct priority

-5.Understanding Happiness and Prosperity correctly- A critical appraisal of the currentscenario

-6.Method to fulfillthe above human aspirations: understanding and living in harmony at various levels
+- 1. Understanding the need, basic guidelines, content and process for Value Education - 2.SelfExploration-whatisit?-itscontentandprocess;'NaturalAcceptance'andExperiential Validation- as the mechanism for self exploration - 3.
+Continuous Happiness and Prosperity- A look at basic Human Aspirations - 4.Right understanding, Relationship and Physical Facilities- the basic requirements for fulfillment of aspirations of every human being with their correct priority - 5.
+Understanding Happiness and Prosperity correctly- A critical appraisal of the currentscenario - 6.Method to fulfillthe above human aspirations: understanding and living in harmony at various levels